Carbide Create User Guide

 - Right Click ― Pan

 - Reset View ― Will reset the 3D in preview mode.

-Click the hide simulation button to go back to 2D mode.
+Click the Hide Simulation button to go back to 2D mode.

 V-carving is a special type of toolpath that uses V-shaped bits to create features that vary in width and depth.

-To create V-carving features, select an object on the screen and under the toolpaths menu, select V-carving.
+To create V-carving features, select an object on the screen and under the Toolpath menu, select V-carving.
 Make sure you have a V-carving bit in your library (or create one) and ensure you have selected this bit as your tool.

 The toolpath engine will find the center point of each of your objects and determine the depth to cut based on the width of your feature.